Here's our complete guide to Pokémon GO, covering everything from news and special events to accessories and the Pokémon GO Plus.

 Pokémon GO accessories

 Pokémon GO Plus UK release date: 16 September 2016

 Pokémon GO Plus is a companion device that is either clipped on or strapped to the wrist and worn like a watch.
 Pokémon GO functions without the Pokémon GO Plus, but the device is expected to enhance enjoyment of the augmented reality game.

 Pokémon GO Plus was developed and manufactured by Nintendo, and launched in the UK on 16 September at a price of £34.99/$34.99.
 It's available to order now from the Nintendo Store, but the first stocks have already gone and new orders won't ship until late October.

 Pokémon GO Plus lets you play Pokémon GO without looking at your phone by delivering haptic feedback and flashing LEDs in a series of colours.
 It encourages players to look not only at their phones and Pokémon GO, but to experience what's going on around them in the real world.

 Pokémon GO Plus connects to your phone over Bluetooth and notifies you about events within the game, such as a nearby Pikachu.
 A button on the front of the Pokémon GO Plus also lets you perform simple actions such as throwing a Poké Ball and catching Pokémon.

 Pokémon GO kinetic motion controller

 The Pokémon GO Plus isn't the only Pokémon GO accessory on the horizon.
 GamerReality LLC has developed a kinetic motion controller for Pokémon Go that you physically throw to catch a Pokémon in the app.
-It's on KickStarter right now, and you could have one in December 2016 if you pledge $35.
+It's on KickStarter.

 Pokémon GO Aimer